postmanlabs/labs-docs/v6/enterprise/sso/saml_in_azure_ad.md

 warning: false
 ---

-Follow the steps in this topic to configure a custom SSO for your Postman Team.
+The steps in this topic tells you how to configure a custom SAML application fin Azure AD.

 ### Configuration